Anushka091922/Artificial_gravity/README.md

 Concurrently, the project will focus on the implementation of artificial gravity within the confines of the ISS.
 This undertaking demands an interdisciplinary approach, incorporating elements of mechanical engineering, structural design, and rotational dynamics.
 By conceptualizing and developing a viable mechanism, such as a rotating habitat or centrifugal force generators, the project seeks to simulate an environment that mimics the effects of terrestrial gravity.
 Through precise calibration and continuous monitoring, the artificial gravity simulation will provide astronauts with a stable and familiar gravitational field, conducive to long-term habitation and enhanced physiological well-being.

+## Integration of Artificial Intelligence and Machine Learning:

+Furthermore, the project will incorporate advanced applications of artificial intelligence (AI) and machine learning (ML) to optimize the efficiency and effectiveness of the simulated gravity environment.
+By leveraging AI algorithms for predictive analysis and real-time system adjustments, the simulation will dynamically adapt to changing conditions and user requirements, ensuring seamless and reliable operation.
+The integration of ML techniques will facilitate the identification of trends and patterns within the simulated data, enabling scientists to derive valuable insights and refine their experimental methodologies, thereby enhancing the overall scientific output.

 ## References: